-(1) The Chairman of the Board and Mr. Sales are not members of any Committees but attend meetings of the Committees as invited guests.

-- (2) Ms. Billes is not a member of the Audit Committee or the Management Resources and Compensation Committee but attends meetings of these Committees as an invited guest. - (3) Mr. Billes is not a member of the Audit Committee, the Governance Committee or the Management Resources and Compensation Committee, but attends meetings of these Committees as an invited guest. - (4) Mr. Curtin is not a member of the Audit Committee but attends meetings of this Committee as an invited guest. - (5) Mr. Douglas was elected to the board on May 12, 2005.
-Mr Douglas died on January 21, 2006.
+- The Chairman of the Board and the President and CEO are not members of any Committees but attend meetings of the Committees as invited guests. - (2) Ms. Billes is not a member of the Audit Committee or the Management Resources and Compensation Committee but attends meetings of these Committees as an invited guest. - (3) Mr. Billes is not a member of the Audit Committee, the Governance Committee or the Management Resources and Compensation Committee, but attends meetings of these Committees as an invited guest. - (4) Mr. Curtin is not a member of the Audit Committee but attends meetings of this Committee as an invited guest. - (5) Mr. Curtin is not a member of the Governance Committee but attended one meeting of the Governance Committee as an invited guest. - (6) Mr. Fisher was Chairman of the Management Resources and Compensation Committee until the March 2007 meeting of the Committee. - (7) Mr. Fournier was appointed as a director and a member of the Governance Committee on October 12, 2006.
+He was appointed a member of the Management Resources and Compensation Committee on December 7, 2006. - (8) Mr. Gauld was appointed President and CEO and a director of the Company on April 27, 2006.